PreviousView allNext

 How home renovations impact insurance premiums

-The impact on costs of home renovations depends on what work you do and how big the changes are.
-If your renovations increase the value of your home or create new risks, you may have to pay more for insurance.
-Here are some things to think about:
+The impact of home renovations on your premiums depends on the type of work you do and the extent of the changes.
+If your renovations increase the value of your home or introduce new risks, you may end up paying more for insurance.
+Here are some things to consider:

 Increased sum insured

-Big projects, such as building a new room, fixing up your kitchen, or putting in new fixtures, can increase the cost to rebuild your home.
-This change affects your home insurance cost.
-Your insurance cost relies on the “sum insured.”
-This sum represents what you need to rebuild your home if necessary.
-If the value of your home increases, you should review your sum insured.
-This may result in higher insurance costs.
-It is important to ensure that all your new upgrades are fully protected.
+This change affects your home insurance premiums, as they rely on the sum insured—the amount needed to rebuild your home if necessary.
+If the value of your home increases, you should review your sum insured, which may result in higher insurance costs.
+Make sure all your new upgrades are fully protected.

 Liability coverage changes

-Some updates to your home, like adding a swimming pool, a spa, or a trampoline, can create new risks.
-You might need to get more insurance, especially liability insurance, to cover these risks.
-A higher amount of liability coverage could protect you if accidents happen at your home.
-Liability coverage is important for house insurance.
-It helps cover the costs if a guest gets hurt while at your place.
+Some updates to your home, like adding a swimming pool, spa, or trampoline, can create new risks.
+You might need to increase your insurance, especially liability coverage, to address these risks.

-If you add a swimming pool, you may need to increase your liability coverage.
-A pool can create more risks, which could raise your premium.
-If you don't inform your insurer about these changes, it may cause issues later if something happens.
+For example, if you add a swimming pool, you may need to increase your liability coverage, as it introduces more risks, which could raise your premium.
+Some renovations may require you to update your policy.
+Check with your insurer to confirm whether changes affect your coverage.

 Embedded asset

-After you complete a big home renovation, you should inform your insurer about the changes to your renovation insurance policy.
-If you do not tell them, it might affect your excess for future claims.
+After you complete a big home renovation, you should inform your insurer about the changes to your home insurance policy.
+If you don’t tell them, it might affect your ability to claim in the future.
 In some cases, it could even lead to the cancellation of your policy.
 By keeping your insurer updated, you ensure your existing house has full coverage for all the new features.

 Get in touch with your insurer

-One of the most crucial steps after a significant renovation is to inform your insurer about your home insurance policies.
+After a significant renovation, contact your insurer to inform them of the changes and confirm whether your coverage needs updating.
 Failing to do this could impact future claims or, in some cases, even void your policy.
 By keeping your insurer updated, you ensure your home remains fully covered, including all those brand-new features.

 Reassess your needs